Leosweetly/Smarttext-ai/VERCEL_DEPLOYMENT_FIX.md

 This approach ensures that the API files can always import the required functions, even if the actual implementation files are missing during the build process.

+### 2. Added OpenAI-Related Functions to Mock Implementation

+Added the following OpenAI-related functions to the mock implementation of `monitoring.js`:

+- `trackOpenAIUsage`: Tracks OpenAI API usage data
+- `checkOpenAIUsageLimit`: Checks if a business has exceeded its OpenAI usage limit

+These functions are required by `lib/openai.js` and were causing build errors when not provided in the mock implementation.

 ### 2. Updated API Files

 Modified the API files to use the compatibility layer: